-We do not pay a cash or non-cash fee, directly or indirectly, to any third party for referring clients to Mawer in the U.S. In certain situations, Mawer may pay a fee to an intermediary as a result of securing a mandate through an RFP process.
+We do not pay a cash or non-cash fee, directly or indirectly, to any third party for referring clients to Mawer in the U.S. In certain situations, Mawer may pay a fee to an intermediary as a result of securing a mandate through a request for proposal process.
 These fees are dependent upon the consultant and the particular mandate search and are not negotiated or determined by Mawer.